PGE: Bercy grants three years of respite to SMEs in difficulty

 Published on Jan 7, 2024 at 4:35 p.m.Updated Jan 7, 2024 at 5:13 p.m.

-Bad signal about the health of SMEs.
+Bad signal regarding the health of SMEs.
 While the default figures turn red, Bruno Le Maire announced on Sunday the extension, for three years, until 2026, of the agreement on the restructuring of loans guaranteed by the State (PGE) signed between Bercy , the Banque de France and the French Banking Federation.

 This simplified procedure, conducted under the aegis of Credit Mediation (Banque de France), allows small and medium-sized businesses to postpone the repayment date of their guaranteed loans in a “rapid, free, confidential” manner, and above all, “ amicably”, in a non-judicial framework.
 Established in 2022, it had already been extended for the first time to 2023, but for only one year.